GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/demand-side-platform.md

-An adtech service used to automate ad purchasing.
+An ad tech service used to automate ad purchasing.
 DSPs are used by advertisers to buy [ad impressions](https://en.wikipedia.org/wiki/Impression_(online_media)) across a range of publisher sites.
 Publishers put their [ad inventory](#ad-inventory) up for sale through marketplaces called ad